 A set of four Hydro Cup Watering Stakes is available for about $70 at Amazon.com.

-Greenhouse Accessories: Grow lights
+Best Greenhouse Heaters and Accessories: Grow lights

 Additional light is needed during the winter months to effectively grow plants year-round in a greenhouse.
 Supplemental lighting is used to artificially extend the daylight and enhance the intensity of the natural winter light.